d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 d_grad == d / a
 ```

-Dynamic control flow is very common in Deep Learning.
+Dynamic control flow is very common in deep learning.
 For instance, when processing text, the computational graph
 depends on the length of the input.
 In these cases, automatic differentiation